 Parent Information Meeting (evening): Thursday, January 27, 2022, 5:30 - 6:30 Fort Bend ISD Board Room; 16431 Lexington Blvd., Sugar Land, TX 77479

-The Fort Bend ISD Gifted and Talented Mentorship program provides high school seniors both independent research and mentorship opportunities in order to explore a field of interest more thoroughly.
+The Fort Bend ISD Gifted and Talented Mentorship program is a graded, for-credit course that provides high school seniors both independent research and mentorship opportunities in order to explore a field of interest more thoroughly.
 These students work alongside a professional to expand their understanding of their field of interest.
 Current juniors identified as gifted and talented in Fort Bend ISD are eligible to apply for GT Mentorship for the following academic year (senior year).

 - Students must attend a seminar class during the first semester on two instructor-designated days during the week.
 Seminar classes will be held in the afternoons at various campus/FBISD buildings in the district.
 Seminar content will include professional communication skills, guest speakers, mock interviews, and possible field trips in the Fort Bend and surrounding areas.
 Students will be required to bring their own devices to each seminar class.

 - The mentorship/field experience during the second semester requires students to meet with their professional mentor at least five hours per week at the mentor’s work site.
 Students must provide their own transportation and will be responsible for field reports to the GT Mentorship instructor.
 Periodic class meetings will also take place during this semester.
 Seniors must be eligible to take an off-campus period at the end of the day in order to get to their mentorship site.

 - Students are expected to take an active role in securing a mentor, but the Mentorship instructor will reach out to all available resources and networks on the students’ behalf as well.